merlin-network/nmtool/contrib/issue-stake-liquify/readme.md

 }
 ```

 The above creates 100 delegations from 100 different accounts.
-The delegations will be of random amounts between 100 NEMO and 1M NEMO.
+The delegations will be of random amounts between 100 FURY and 1M FURY.
 Each account's delegation cycles through the validators, so in the above, 50 delegations will be to validator 0 and 50 will be to validator 1.

-**example: spam all validators with 10,000 delegations between 100 & 1M NEMO**
+**example: spam all validators with 10,000 delegations between 100 & 1M FURY**
 ```bash
 curl -s https://api.testnet.nemo.io/cosmos/staking/v1beta1/validators |
   jq '{